hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 * `application_id` - (Required) The application ID (client ID) of the application for which to create a service principal.
 * `description` - (Optional) A description of the service principal provided for internal end-users.
 * `features` - (Optional) A `features` block as described below.
 Cannot be used together with the `tags` property.

+-> **Features and Tags** Features are configured for a service principal using tags, and are provided as a shortcut to set the corresponding magic tag value for each feature.
+You cannot configure features and tags for a service principal at the same time, so if you need to assign additional custom tags it's recommended to use the `tags` property instead.
+Any features or tags configured for the linked application will propagate to this service principal.

 * `login_url` - (Optional) The URL where the service provider redirects the user to Azure AD to authenticate.
 Azure AD uses the URL to launch the application from Microsoft 365 or the Azure AD My Apps.
 When blank, Azure AD performs IdP-initiated sign-on for applications configured with SAML-based single sign-on.
 * `notes` - (Optional) A free text field to capture information about the service principal, typically used for operational purposes.
 * `notification_email_addresses` - (Optional) A set of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.